How To Add Scale to Your Photos

 The human element also introduces more potential to the story you wish to tell.

-In fact such an addition can very much effect the story or message (e.g., man’s interaction with the environment) contained within the picture.
+In fact such an addition could very much effect the story or message (e.g., man’s interaction with the environment) contained within the picture.

 Wouldn’t you agree?